Ifo Institute – Leibniz Institute for Economic Research at the University of Munich

 ECB contribution and first bail-out package for Greece

 Support for the crisis-stricken countries began long before political debate over the bail-out package in autumn 2007 when the central banks of these countries replaced inter-bank loans with Target credit.
 The red oblongs denote the Target liabilities of the GIPSIC countries.
 For Greece, Ireland, Portugal and Cyprus the International Monetary Fund (IMF) is used as a data source.
 For more details of the exact calculation see Sinn and Wollmershäuser.
-The Target figures for Italy and Spain can be taken directly from the balance sheets of their respective national central banks (NCBs).
+The Target figures for Italy and Spain can be taken directly from the balance sheets of their national central banks (NCBs).
 The Target balances of the Eurozone countries are published on a monthly basis, but with different delays.
 The most recently published amounts are used to calculate the combined Target liabilities of the crisis-stricken countries.

 In May 2010 the ECB and the national central banks of the Eurosystem began buying government bonds in the euro area.
 These data are published on an ongoing basis in the ECB's consolidated weekly financial statement.
 The Eurosystem's consolidated financial statement contains the Securities Market Program in the section “Items related to monetary policy operations” under asset items 7.1 (Securities for monetary policy purposes).
-With these government bond purchases the ECB is taking over the role of granting credit in the Eurozone’s crisis-affected countries that would previously have been granted by the market players.
-Since all of the NCBs of the euro countries participate in the purchase of government bonds according to their share in the ECB’s capital, the share of the crisis-sticken countries – 37% – is subtracted from the overall total.
+With these government bond purchases the ECB is taking over the role of granting credit in the euro crisis-affected countries that would previously have been granted by the market players.
+Since all of the NCBs of the euro countries participate in the purchase of government bonds according to their share in the ECB’s capital, the share of the crisis-stricken countries – 37% – is subtracted from the overall total.
 The corresponding volumes are represented by the dark blue oblongs in the figure.
 The purchases made by the NCBs of the crisis countries are not included, since they on their own lead to growth in the local money supply that is similar to refinancing credit and is thus already accounted for as Target credit.

 The part of the column (in pink) that goes below the zero line shows that the crisis countries have combined have claims versus the remaining euro countries because they issued a slightly smaller share of banknotes than they were entitled to.